Copyright trolls just convinced a California Federal Judge to force Pornhub to disclose the list of its users.

 For these reasons, in 2015, I concluded that there was almost no way an internet user could get caught for viewing pirated content on a Tube-like site.

-However, even so, I still recommended they use a VPN just in case I was wrong (and in hindsight, maybe I was wrong.
-Maybe Google Analytics already was widespread back in 2015, but I simply did not know about it).
+However, in hindsight, maybe I was wrong.
+Maybe Google Analytics already was widespread back in 2015, but I simply did not know about it.

 Fast forward to 2017 — Pornhub has just been forced by a judge to expose its users.